dstengele/atlassian-oauth-dance/README.md

 * click: Used for the CLI

 ## Usage
-Run `main.py --help` to see the available parameters.
+Run with `poetry run dance --help` to see the available parameters.
 You need to generate a RSA Key Pair beforehand and set up a Application Link with it.